Eck en Wiel: Overview

 Eck was first mentioned in 953 as Eki.
 The etymology is unclear.
 Wiel was first mentioned in 1347 as Wiele, and means "pond created by a dike breach".
-The settlement appeared along the Nederrijn, and developed into a linear settlement along the road.
+The settlement originally appeared along the Nederrijn, and developed into a linear settlement along the road.

 The first church was built in 1266, but was destroyed around 1363 in a feud between Bronckhorst and the van Heeckeren families.
 The tower of the current Dutch Reformed Church was constructed in the 14th century and was renewed in 1837.
 The church itself dates from the early 16th century.

 In 1840, Eck was home to 518 people and Wiel to 125 people.
 During the 19th century, the two villages were referred to as the single entity "Eck en Wiel".
 The Dutch branch of L'Abri has its residential study centre located in the village.